BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_BondLifecyclePhases.md

 1. Dispute Verdict

 ### Transitions out of Dispute Pause Phase
 If Dispute Verdict results in a Return to Execution, the system will move from the Dispute Pause Phase back to the Execution Phase.
+(Example: This is the most typical case where a dispute gets issued, Execution is paused, dispute gets resolved and then returns to Execution.)

 If Dispute Verdict results in a Resolved to Completion, the system will move from the Dispute Pause Phase to the Settlement Consideration Pause Phase.
+(Example: Massive fraud, attack, etc. is discovered, the bond state is unrecoverable and thus cannot not return to Execution.)

 ## Phase 4: Settlement Consideration Pause
 In this phase, the bond is evaluated against the Settlement Conditions<a href="glossary.md#note42" id="note42ref"><sup>42</sup></a> for success or failure.
 Similar to the Dispute Pause Phase, all system activity other than settlement consideration activity is paused during this phase.
 A detailed view of the Settlement process is shown [here](artifacts/SettlementConsiderationPhase.png).